-SEC-REQ-14: An integrity protection mechanism for I2RS SHOULD be able to ensure the following:
+SEC-REQ-13: An integrity protection mechanism for I2RS MUST be provided that will be able to ensure the following:

-- 1) the data being protected is not modified without detection during its transportation, - 2) the data is actually from where it is expected to come from, and - 3) the data is not repeated from some earlier interaction of the protocol.
+1) the data being protected is not modified without detection during its transportation,

+2) the data is actually from where it is expected to come from, and

+3) the data is not repeated from some earlier interaction of the protocol.
 (That is, when both confidentiality and integrity of data is properly protected, it is possible to ensure that encrypted data is not modified or replayed without detection.)

-SEC-REQ-15: The integrity that the message data is not repeated means that I2RS client to I2RS agent transport SHOULD protect against replay attack
+SEC-REQ-14: The I2RS client to I2RS agent transport protocol MUST protect against replay attack.

-Requirements SEC-REQ-14 and SEC-REQ-15 are SHOULD requirements only because it is recognized that some I2RS Client to I2RS agent communication occurs over a non-secure channel.
-The I2RS client to I2RS agent over a secure channel would implement these features.
-In order to provide some traceability or notification for the non-secure protocol, SEC-REQ-16 suggests traceability and notification are important to include for any non-secure protocol.
+Requirements SEC-REQ-13 and SEC-REQ-14 are requirements for the secure channel which must be supported as the default by every I2RS Agent, and by every I2RS client communicating over a secure transport.
+In order to provide some traceability or notification for the non-secure protocol, SEC-REQ-15 suggests traceability and notification are important to include for any non-secure protocol.

-SEC-REQ-16: The I2RS message traceability and notification requirements requirements found in [RFC7922] and [RFC7923] SHOULD be supported in communication channel that is non-secure to trace or notify about potential security issues.
+SEC-REQ-15: The I2RS protocol MUST provide a mechanism for message traceability and notification requirements requirements found in [RFC7922] and [RFC7923] that can be supported in communication channel that is non-secure to trace or notify about potential security issues.